Close ILTakeCare Suggestion

 Currency of Nepal

-Top Delicacies of Nepal
+Top delicacies of Nepal

 • Sel Roti: Crunchy and sweet rice flour bread, a must-try during festivals.